-You’ll gain the same sorts of benefits from volunteering your time for an on-campus organization that you will from volunteering in the community.
-Plus, if you’re interested in leadership, this is a great place to practice those abilities by chairing a committee, planning an event or even leading the entire organization.
-Check out graduate student organizations like the Graduate Student Governance Association, your department’s Graduate Student Association or any of the others listed on the Student Organizations page.
+You'll gain the same sorts of benefits from volunteering your time for an on-campus organization that you will from volunteering in the community.
+Plus, if you're interested in leadership, this is a great place to practice those abilities by chairing a committee, planning an event or even leading the entire organization.
+Check out graduate student organizations like the Graduate Student Governance Association, your department's Graduate Student Association or any of the others listed on Campus Link.

 Practicing and demonstrating your soft skills is important for more than just your career; it's important for succeeding in your everyday life.
 The best part about developing these skills is that the very act of practicing gives you concrete examples of your strengths and weaknesses to use in job interviews (and even beyond—think annual performance evaluations and promotions).
 Developing your skills isn't going to be a smooth ride, but persevering through the tough spots until you succeed helps show your true character to your future employer.
 And character (coupled with the years of hard skill expertise you've gained here at UC) is a part of the soft skill set that makes a great employee.

 Original article written by Hillary Oberpeul, updated by Erin Michel, Graduate Assistant for the Graduate School Office.
 Please send questions or comments about this article to email@example.com.